 During warm months, boating activities pick up in the state.
 Even during the winter, you can find a fishing boat sitting on a lake.
 At any given time, there are multiple types of boats on the water.
 Some people charter a bass boat during the fishing season while others like to take a powerboat for a spin on summer weekends.
 Boats can be a great source of enjoyment but accidents can happen even when you’re having a blissful moment.

 Although Kentucky doesn’t require boaters have Kentucky boat insurance, it’s a wise investment.
 Even unpowered boats are expensive and a powerboat or yacht can cost several thousand dollars alone.
 Once you begin to add accessories and upgrade the interior, a boat can be a huge cost.

-Kentucky is one of 45 that require certain boaters to pass a state approved safety course before operating a water vessel.
+Kentucky is one of 45 that require certain boaters to pass a state-approved safety course before operating a water vessel.

 Finding the right combination of policies to develop comprehensive protection can be hard to understand.
 A basic policy may work for a boater who only uses the boat a few times per year.
-On the other hand, a boater living on the lake and using it for a daily commute will need a much more comprehensive plans.
+On the other hand, a boater living on the lake and using it for a daily commute will need a much more comprehensive plan.
 A basic plan should consist of:

 Additional coverage options you may want to consider include:

 - Property coverage: If your boat is capsized during a storm, you will need to replace tools, life jackets and other property on the boat.
 This policy will help pay for new items.

 - Fishing equipment coverage: If your boat is primarily used for fishing, this policy may be worth an added cost.

 - Towing coverage: Stuck in the middle of the lake and no one around?
 This policy can save you.

 - Medical payments: This coverage will pay the medical expenses and funeral costs for you and your passengers if you’re involved in a boating accident.